Sanga-Sanga

-Sanga-Sanga is an island in the southwestern Philippines, part of the Sulu Archipelago between the Sulu Sea and Celebes Sea.
-It is sandwiched between Tawitawi Island to the east and Bangao Island to the south.
+Sanga-Sanga is an island of the Celebes Sea in the southwestern Philippines, bordered to nordwest by the Sulu Sea.
+The island is part of the Sulu Archipelago.
+It is sandwiched between Tawi-Tawi Island to the east and Bongao Island to the south.

 The island is subdivided into 11 barangays (Karungdong, Lakit-Lakit, Lato-Lato, Luuk Pandan, Malassa, Mandulan, Pagasinan, Pakias, Paniongan, Sanga-Sanga, and Tubig Basag), all belonging to the municipality of Bongao in the province of Tawi-Tawi.

 History

 During World War II the island was a major stopover for the Japanese Navy.
 It was liberated by American forces on 2 April 1945, and used by American and Australian forces.

 Transportation

 Sanga-Sanga Airport, the main airport serving Tawi-Tawi province, is located on the island.